mongodb-industry-solutions/retail-digital-receipts-backend/README.md

 .env.example
 Makefile
 ```
-> 📝 _Note 4: Curious about how and why this system was designed?
+> 📝 _Note: Curious about how and why this system was designed?
 Read the ADR documentation (Architecture Decision Records) to explore the reasoning behind key architectural and modeling decisions._
 ---

 ## 📎 Go to Related Components for Setup Instructions and Microservice Details